 Tips to reduce your risk

-There are simple things you can do to protect yourself, your family and the community during the COVID-19 outbreak.
+There are simple things you can do to protect yourself, your family and the community during the COVID-19 pandemic.

-Good hygiene is critical for slowing the spread of coronavirus (COVID-19).
+Good hygiene is critical for slowing the spread of COVID-19.
 Everyone should be taking the following hygiene actions:

 Wash your hands